hyperledger/fabric-private-chaincode/README.md

 ### Developing and deploying on Azure Confidential Computing

-We provide a brief [FPC on Azure Tutorial](samples/deployment/azure/FPC_on_Azure.md)) with the required steps to setup a confidential computing instance on Azure to develop and test FPC with SGX hardware mode enabled.
+We provide a brief [FPC on Azure Tutorial](samples/deployment/azure/FPC_on_Azure.md) with the required steps to set up a confidential computing instance on Azure to develop and test FPC with SGX hardware mode enabled.

 ## Reference Guides